What Is the Best Social Media Platform for Startups in 2026?

 Performance metrics indicate that only 16% of social media users utilize X for product discovery.
 This contrasts sharply with 61% for Instagram and 60% for Facebook.
 Additionally, just 5.5% of marketers report using X for influencer campaigns, underscoring its low effectiveness in driving conversions compared to other social media channels.

-When Twitter Makes Sense
+When Does Twitter Make Sense for Your Startup?

 Twitter works if: